plpepin/shopify-swatches/README.md

 # shopify-swatches
-My version of Swatches for Shopify themes which is compatible with themes which changes the chosen variant from dropdowns
+My version of Swatches for Shopify themes which is compatible with any themes which breaks down variants into option dropdowns.
+This may be handled by the theme using the Shopify selectCallback function or not.

+To use selectCallback, must include:

+{{ 'option_selection.js' | shopify_asset_url | script_tag }}

+Go to https://shopify.dev/tutorials/customize-theme-use-products-with-multiple-options for more info.

 This swatches implementation was created atop the Shopify Pipiline theme v4.

 * Uses simple transition animations
-* Uses Flexbox for layout and responsive swatches
+* Uses Flexbox for layout and responsiveness

 To use: